As you know from my last report about the first half of the second day of the Late Spring Ride 2018, my buddy had an accident.

 About 3 hours after the accident, his constitution was much better.
-An Xray showed that the head of his right spoke bone was smashed into pieces.
+A Xray showed that the head of his right spoke bone was smashed into pieces.
 A CAT-scan showed his head was ok (besides his abnorm KTM fanatism ^^) and he probably suffered a brain concussion which lead into his lost short term memory two hours before.
-He still didn't had any clue what happened exactly.
+He still didn’t have any clue what happened exactly.

 After a short walk in the city and my advice, my buddy stayed this night at the hospital in Celje.
 Just for safety.
 Damn what a day!
 I went back to the hotel and slept like a stone … … .